Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

 However, the credit has so many possibilities.
 Great for sporting events, concerts or even comedy shows.

-The StubHub credit is a significant benefit on the Chase Sapphire Reserve® if you’re up for some entertainment.
+The StubHub credit is a meaningful benefit on the Chase Sapphire Reserve® if you’re up for some entertainment.
 Whether it be sports, comedy shows or concerts, the StubHub credit can save you hundreds of dollars.
 If you use the StubHub credit along with the plethora of other benefits on the Chase Sapphire Reserve®, the events that you are attending can feel much more affordable.